 The Chitra Nirmal Sethia Surgical Technology Hub forms part of the impressive Surgical Innovation Centre at St.Mary’s Hospital, part of Imperial College, London.
 Formally opened by HRH The Prince of Wales in January 2015, the centre is at the forefront of technological innovation in surgery, benefitting patients with the latest developments in surgical technique and […]

 The UCL Institute of Immunity and Transplantation (IIT) is an internationally renowned centre of excellence based at the Royal Free Hospital in Hampstead, London.
-The most significant building development at the hospital in 40 years, the centre’s first phase was opened in June 2013 by HRH The Duke of York, with a new state-of-the-art research […]
+The most significant building development at the hospital in 40 years, the centre’s first phase was opened in June 2013 and a new state-of-the-art research facility, the Pears Building, was completed […]

 The Chitra Collection is an extraordinary private museum of historic teawares.
 In 2011 Nirmal Sethia, who is also the Chairman of the luxury tea company, Newby Teas, set himself the task of acquiring the world’s greatest collection of teawares to record and preserve tea cultures of the past.
 Today, the collection, named in honour of […]